innovyze/Open-Source-Support/01 InfoWorks ICM/02 SQL/0031 - Populate node user text with inverts from upstream and downstream conduits/README.md

 It runs on links tables, such as `All Links` or `Conduit`.
 Conduit links have `ds_invert` and `us_invert` fields.
 The logic was expanded to include links such as weirs, which have a `crest` field instead.
 It is possible to expand this further to encompass invert fields from other link types, but that is outside the scope of this example.

+## Technical note
-It works by first assigning a variable `$selected = 1` to mark all nodes which have been selected by the user.
-It clears the `user_text_8` and `user_text_9` fields of those selected nodes by making them `null`.
+The query works by first assigning a variable `$selected = 1` to mark all nodes which have been selected by the user.
+It clears the `user_text_8` and `user_text_9` fields of the selected nodes by making them `null`.

-The `user_text` fields of these selected nodes are then populated with the user defined invert fields if they are null.
-If the `user_text` field is not null, it takes the last known string and adds a comma plus a new invert.
+For null `user_text` fields, the `IIF` logic populates this field with the first invert level.
+Once the `user_text` field is not null anymore,  the `IIF` logic grabs the last known `user_text` string and concatenates with the next invert level, separated by a comma.

 The expression below determines which link invert fields are populated in the node `user_text`.
 They are rounded to 2 decimal cases and can be expanded by adding other fields.
 ```